The new wholesale market is called the Integrated Single Electricity Market (I-SEM) and started 2018.

 - Energy Trading Arrangements Detailed Design – Building Blocks Decision Paper

 - Energy Trading Arrangements Detailed Design – Markets Decision Paper

 Details to follow

 The Day-ahead Market will consist of one auction for the sale and purchase of electricity.
 The price of electricity in the Day-ahead Market will be determined by a pricing algorithm called EUPHEMIA.
 Currently, the EUPHEMIA algorithm is used across 19 European countries to calculate electricity prices simultaneously.
-At the start of Q2 2018, I-SEM will join other European electricity markets by implementing EUPHEMIA in the Day-ahead Market.
+At the start of April 2018, I-SEM joined the other European electricity markets by implementing EUPHEMIA in the Day-ahead Market.
 One of the main benefits to EUPHEMIA is the increased electricity price convergence across Europe in the Day-ahead Market.
 The features and benefits of EUPHEMIA can be found here.

 The Intraday Market is an important market for participants to ensure they are able to accommodate changes in generation/demand between the Day-ahead Market and real-time operation of the power system.
 This market will become more important with the growth of intermittent generation capacity (i.e. wind generation).
-The Intraday Market will be a joint integrated cross-border market with other European countries.
-XBID is the software that will be used to calculate the price of electricity in the Intraday Market across Europe.
+The Intraday Market is a joint integrated cross-border market with other European countries.
+XBID is the software is used to calculate the price of electricity in the Intraday Market across Europe.

 Balancing and Dispatch Market